Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

 <!---
 ### The USB Help Room is currently closed, and will open the week of March 6th!
 Thank you for your patience while we set up for Spring 2023!
 --->
-### USB Hel pRoom has started for the Spring 2023 semester!
+### USB Help Room has started for the Spring 2023 semester!

 View the schedule below: